What are PVRS & PVRS Categories?

 This risk assessment is baked directly into ProGet, which uses the existing risk profile to automatically categorize the appropriate remediation for each vulnerability.
 This gives immediate, actionable guidance on handling the vulnerability.
 From there, it can be configured specifically to your organization’s own risk profile.

-The PVRS Risk Profile can be found in ProGet’s Package Policies settings.
+The risk profile can be found in ProGet’s Package Policies settings.
 On your first visit, you’ll see that it will be configured with the default values:

 • Network Exposure: Internal